-Plus... some tweezers & pliers of various shapes.
+Plus...
+Some tweezers & pliers of various shapes.

-Holding metal that needs to be soldered without pain is important.
-Heat travels quickly through some metals and you'll inevitably find that you run out of pain tolerance just before the solder hardens quite often if you do not have some means of holding things other than your fingers.
+Holding metal to be soldered without pain is important... heat travels quickly through some metals and you'll inevitably find that you run out of "pain tolerance" just before the solder hardens quite often if you do not have some means of holding things other than your fingers.

-Actually any sort of plated tweezers will do, but avoid untreated mild steel or brass as it's quite likely to end up soldered to the job in hand.
+Actually any sort of plated tweezers will do, but avoid untreated mild steel or brass as its quite likely to end up soldered to the job in hand.

-We also find a selection of bamboo skewers or Satay sticks and wood scraps helpful here and there's also the best of them all ...a fingernail.
-This can be a real gift to those that solder fine work as a finger tip/ nail is very sensitive to positioning things properly so it can be super accurate!
+We also find a selection of bamboo skewers or Satay sticks and wood scraps helpful here and there's also the best of them all ...a fingernail, which can be a real gift to those that solder fine work as a finger tip/nail is very sensitive to positioning things properly so it can be super accurate!

-And... fingernails do not transfer heat quickly plus it is constantly growing and ready to use!
+And...
+Fingernails do not transfer heat quickly plus it is constantly growing and ready to use!

-(Which is useful, as solder heat + fluxes makes them brittle .... guess how I know that)
+(Which is useful, as solder heat + fluxes makes them brittle Guess how I know that)

-\\\ In these well groomed days I don't expect you to grow talons, but sharp fingernails were once very useful cutting and marking out tools for the older trades ...
+In these well groomed days I don't expect you to grow talons, but sharp fingernails were once very useful cutting & marking out tools for the older trades ...